 Last week we learned that in the near future, browser plugins won’t automatically work out of the box in Chrome and Firefox.
-Instead of running automatically whenever a website calls for a plugin function, they’ll be “click to play,” meaning the user will have to give permission for the plugin to run with each instance.
-According to Google and Mozilla, this new rule will apply to each and every browser plugin in existence on the […]
+Instead of running automatically whenever a website calls for a plugin function, they’ll be “click to play,” meaning the user will have to give permission for the plugin to run with each instance. […]

 Continue reading Why Not ‘Click to Play’ Flash?

 Yesterday was a great day for open source at the Moscone Center in San Francisco.

 At the I/O developers’ conference, host Google finally announced they are open sourcing the VP8 video codec they acquired with their purchase of On2 Technologies back in February.
 Google is packaging VP8 as part of a format they’re calling WebM, […]

 Continue reading Google Offers New Open Source Video Standard